|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-While I prefer rugelach filled with preserves and nuts, my kids like chocolate filled rugelach the best.
-Americans tend to fill their chocolate rugelach with mini-chocolate chips, while Israelis tend to make their own chocolate filling.
-The Israeli version of chocolate rugelach, which usually includes a touch of cinnamon, is more interesting in my opinion.
+While many adults prefer rugelach filled with preserves and nuts, kids tend to enjoy the chocolate-filled variety.
+Americans typically fill their chocolate rugelach with mini-chocolate chips, while Israelis will make their own chocolate filling.
+This version follows that Israeli tradition, which usually includes a touch of cinnamon.

 - 1/4 cup sugar